BitLocker Encryption Pre-requisites

 TPM Ownership

-Trusted Platform Module (TPM) is a microchip that encrypts computer drives using cryptographic keys to mitigate dictionary attacks.
-You have partial ownership of TPM.
-Therefore, BitLocker is unable to use cryptographic keys.
-Full ownership is mandatory to carry out TPM-based encryption.
+The Trusted Platform Module (TPM) is a microchip that encrypts drives using cryptographic keys to mitigate dictionary attacks.
+If you have partial ownership of the TPM, BitLocker cannot use cryptographic keys; full ownership is required for TPM-based encryption.

-To get full ownership clear the TPM as explained here.
-Clearing TPM will trigger the OS to automatically re-initialize and acquire full TPM ownership.
+To gain full ownership, clear the TPM as explained here.
+Clearing TPM will trigger the OS to automatically reinitialize and acquire full ownership.

-NOTE - Clear TPM can cause loss of stored cryptographic keys.
-Refer to this link for precautionary measures before clearing TPM to safeguard your data.
+NOTE - Clearing TPM can cause loss of stored cryptographic keys.
+Refer to this link for precautions before clearing TPM to safeguard your data.

 BIOS Mode Compatibility

-Trusted Platform Module aided BitLocker encryption is supported only for the Unified Extensible Firmware Interface (UEFI) mode of the BIOS.
-If you are using Legacy or CSM (Compatibility Support Mode) modes of BIOS switch to UEFI mode to facilitate TPM-based encryption as explained here.
+TPM-aided BitLocker encryption is supported only in Unified Extensible Firmware Interface (UEFI) mode.
+If you are using Legacy or Compatibility Support Mode (CSM), switch to UEFI mode to facilitate TPM-based encryption, as explained here.

 GPO Configuration

-Group Policy (GPO) settings can control the preliminary actions of Microsoft BitLocker.
-In certain cases, the existing GPO settings of your computer can counteract
+Group Policy (GPO) settings can control Microsoft BitLocker's preliminary actions.
+Sometimes, the existing GPO settings of your computer can counteract

 Endpoint Central's BitLocker policy.
-Remove all the GPO configurations related to BitLocker and Encryption for seamless encryption.
+Remove all GPO configurations related to BitLocker and Encryption for seamless operation.

 Details of BitLocker Group Policy Settings for your reference.

 Now you can configure a BitLocker policy for successful encryption.
-Refer to this document for the step-by-step guide to create and configure BitLocker policies.
+Refer to this document for a detailed guide on creating and configuring BitLocker policies.

 If you have any further questions, please refer to our Frequently Asked Questions section for more information.